 When parents are happy and content, children naturally feel happier and more content.
 It signals that overall, life is good.
 Children are freed from worrying about those adult problems when parents meet each other’s needs of feeling heard and supported and when they can work together to solve problems.

-The opposite is also true in that when children see their parents being unhappy and anxious and not gaining the support they need from other adults, the child tends to carry at least some of that burden.
-Because children are naturally egocentric and don’t understand the complexities of the issues, they tend to feel responsible or guilty, or fear that they will be blamed.
+The opposite is also true when children see their parents being unhappy, anxious and not gaining the support they need from other adults.
+The child tends to carry at least some of that burden.
+Children are naturally egocentric.
+They don’t understand the complexities of the issues, so they tend to feel responsible or guilty, fearing that they will be blamed.

 All couples have disagreements.
 Children tend to be less affected when those differences can be worked through respectfully with satisfying solutions and agreements.
 They learn healthy conflict-resolution skills.
 Yet when children are exposed to their parents fighting and relationship conflict that is intense, frequent, without resolution or abusive it impacts them negatively in many ways.

 In the full article, find out more about parents fighting and the effect on children…

 - How living with intense conflict can affect children’s behaviour

 - Why siblings are more likely to be in conflict when they live with parents in conflict

 - The effect of parental conflict on a child’s self-esteem

 - The traumatic impact of witnessing (or experiencing) physical violence